-Det Norske Veritas Certification Ltd. (DNV) has performed a validation of the Saldanha Small Hydroelectric Project in Brazil.
-The validation was performed on the basis of UNFCCC criteria for the Clean Development Mechanism and host country criteria, as well as criteria given to provide for consistent project operations, monitoring and reporting.
+Det Norske Veritas Certification AS.
+(DNV) has performed a validation of the "Saldanha Small Hydroelectric Project" in Brazil.
+The validation was performed on the basis of UNFCCC criteria for the Clean Development Mechanism and host Party criteria, as well as criteria given to provide for consistent project operations, monitoring and reporting.

-The project participants are Hidroluz Centrais Elétricas Ltda. and EcoSecurities.
-The host Party Brazil and the United Kingdom, as Annex I Party, meet all relevant participation requirements.
+The project participants are Hidroluz Centrais Elétricas Ltda. and EcoSecurities Group PLC.
+The host Party Brazil and the Netherlands, as Annex I Party, meet all relevant participation requirements, have authorized the project participants and have provided written approval of voluntary participation in the project.